Hydro Facilities Relicensing

 Systems Currently being Relicensed

-We are working to relicense several systems at this time including the Mersey Hydro System, Tusket Hydro System and Bear River Hydro System.
-Applications for these systems are due to be submitted June 30, 2021.
+We are working to relicense several systems at this time including the Sissiboo Hydro System and Roseway Hydro System.
+Applications for these systems are due to be submitted June 30, 2022.
 Feedback is important to us so we can make informed decisions for our customers.
-If you have questions or want to better understand these systems, we encourage you to submit them by March 31, 2021 to allow us time to review and consider them as part of our application process.
-The deadline for public comment is March 31, 2021.
+If you have questions or want to better understand these systems, we encourage you to submit them by March 31, 2022 to allow us time to review and consider them as part of our application process.
+The deadline for public comment is March 31, 2022.